vyasaarsh/forexcurrency/README.md

 ## Features

 - **Real-Time Data Display**:
-  Displays continuously updating tables with currency trends, prices, percentage changes, and more.
+  Displays continuously updating metric cards and a table with currency trends, prices, percentage changes, and more.

 - **Historical Data Visualization**:
   Explore currency trends at different intervals: